Chubb runs for 130, Browns hold off winless Lions 13-10 | Times Leader

 “Nobody likes to lose,” said Lions running back D’Andre Swift, who finished with a career-high 136 yards.
 “We want to win, so it’s frustrating.”

-Swift broke run in the second half to keep the Lions close.
+Swift broke off a 57-yard TD run in the second half to keep the Lions close.

 Kicker Aldrick Rosas made a 43-yard field goal in the fourth quarter to pull Detroit within 13-10.
 However, the Lions’ offense couldn’t come up with one more big play, and coach Dan Campbell decided to punt with 2:36 left, denying his team a last chance.